MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/tailwind-migration-assess-servers.md

 Based on the interviews and dependency mapping data, Tailwind continues to refine their server groups based on the application architecture (multitier) and server dependencies.
 Tailwind's initial server groups are as follows:

-- Server group 1 (LOB application 1): 5 servers
+- Server group 1 (LOB application 1): Five servers
 - Server group 2 (LOB application 2): 30 servers
 - Server group 3 (LOB application 3): 50 servers